Sam-Coder-137/PhantomFlow/README.md

 # PhantomFlow
-A clean, hideable, and fast side-chat interface powered by Groq that you can inject onto almost any website.
+A clean, hideable, and fast side-chat interface powered by Groq that you can inject into almost any website.

 How to run PhantomFlow